deepmedic/deepmedic/documentation/README.md

 ### News

-May 2019 (v0.7.4):
+11 June 2019 (v0.7.4):
-* Added augmentation via affine transforms (rotation & scaling).
+* Added augmentation via affine transforms, rotation & scaling.
+Off by default (slows down training).
-* Code refactoring in sampling.
+* Redistribute samples of non-existent class & code refactoring in sampling.
+* Added a wider DM model config, seems to work better in a few studies.

 19 Mar 2019 (v0.7.3):
 * Default sampling for training now done on a per-class basis.
 Better now that DM is applied for arbitrary tasks.